 Finally, we consider strong BA.
 In Section~\ref{section:strong}, we present the first optimally resilient strong binary BA protocol with $O(n)$ communication complexity in the failure-free case.
-This leaves open the question whether a fully adaptive (to any $f$) an strong BA protocol exists.
-We summarize our in Table~\ref{tab:compare}.
+This leaves open the question whether a fully adaptive (to any $f$) strong BA protocol exists.
+We summarize the results in Table~\ref{tab:compare}.